Tomato Sauce Recipe for Canning

 1. Clean jars and lids with warm soapy water.
 Ensure the jars do not have any chips or bubbles in the glass.

-12. Place the jar in the canner using your jar lifter.
-Repeat steps 7-11 until all sauce is used or all jars that fit in your canner are filled.
+5. Place the jar in the canner using your jar lifter.
+Repeat the steps until all sauce is used or all jars that fit in your canner are filled.

 Join My Preserving Guide Facebook Group